andrew henderson menu

 However, as with all headlines, it’s too tempting and much too easy to take them at face value and assume that the tax-free UAE is dead – it’s more complicated than that.

-Companies that do business in the UAE or with other UAE-based entities are now subject to this 9% tax.
-If you are an international firm that conducts your business outside of the UAE and undertakes ‘qualifying’ activities in the ‘free zone’ you’re incorporated, you will be exempt from this 9% tax.
+If you’re an international firm that conducts your business outside of the UAE and undertakes ‘qualifying’ activities in the ‘free zone’ you’re incorporated, you will be exempt from this 9% tax.

 We’ll return to the activities that qualify and are excluded later, but for now, let’s clarify what a free zone company means.

-What is a UAE Free Zone Company?
+What Is a UAE Free Zone Company?

 The UAE offers investors more than 40 multidisciplinary free zones in which expatriates and foreign investors can fully own companies.
-Free zones are characterised by highly efficient infrastructure and distinct services that save businesses time, costs and effort.
-They provide initiatives to streamline business setup and foreign ownership regulations in designated zones.

-For example, the Jebel Ali Free Zone (Jafza) is both a community and ecosystem where industries such as logistics, e-commerce, petrochemicals, and others have created an annual trade value of over US$104.2 billion per year.
+For example, the Jebel Ali Free Zone (Jafza) is both a community and ecosystem where industries such as logistics, e-commerce, petrochemicals and others have created an annual trade value of over US$104.2 billion per year.
 Jebel Ali, at the city’s edge, is only one of a series of free zones.

 What is a UAE Free Zone Company